FAQ about Compute Cloud

 The management console stores information about events for 14 days.

-Does the service meet the requirements under Russian Federation Federal Law No. 152-FZ Yes, it does.
-You can read the full security audit conclusion
+Yes, it does.
+You can read the full security audit conclusion here

-How do I contact technical support?
+How do I contact support?

-You can contact technical support in the Support
+You can contact support in the Support

-Can I get logs of my operations with services?
+Can I get logs of my operations in Yandex Cloud?

-Yes, you can request log records about your resources from Yandex Cloud services.
+Yes, you can request information about operations with your resources from Yandex Cloud logs.
 For more information, see Data requests.

 How do I learn about the cost?